stefanpate/enz-rxn-data/README.md

 ### M-CSA

-1. download_mcsa.py: downloads entries from Mechanistic and Catalytic Site Atlas
+1. `download_mcsa.py`: downloads entries from Mechanistic and Catalytic Site Atlas
-2. label_mechanistic_subgraphs.py: converts CML-encoded mechanisms into SMARTS and labels atoms involved in the mechanism
+2. `label_mechanistic_subgraphs.py`: converts CML-encoded mechanisms into SMARTS and labels atoms involved in the mechanism
-3. distill_mech_labeled_reactions.py: extracts overall reactants and products (not residues or cofactors), balances reaction and reverses it
+3. `distill_mech_labeled_reactions.py`: extracts overall reactants and products (not residues or cofactors), balances reaction and reverses it

-Usage:

 ```bash
 python download_mcsa.py